-Under normal market conditions, the Small Cap Fund invests at least 80% of its net assets (plus any borrowings for investment purposes) in stocks of "small-cap" companies.
-The Fund defines a "small-cap" company as an issuer whose market capitalization at the time of initial purchase, is in the range of those found in the Russell 2000® Index during the most recent 11-month period (based on month-end data) plus the most recent data during the current month ("small cap companies").
-As of May 31, 2023, the market capitalization of companies in the Russell 2000® Index ranged from \$4.93 million to \$11.754 billion.
-The Fund may continue to hold a company with a market capitalization that appreciates above or depreciates below the market capitalization threshold and thus may from time to time hold less than 80% of its net assets in equity securities of small-cap companies.
+Under normal market conditions, the Mid Cap Fund invests at least 80% of its net assets (plus any borrowings for investment purposes) in stocks of "mid-cap" companies.
+The Fund defines a "mid-cap" company as an issuer whose market capitalization at the time of initial purchase, is in the range of those found in the Russell Midcap® Index ("mid cap companies").
+As of May 31, 2023, the market capitalization of companies in the Russell Midcap® Index ranged from \$361.42 million to \$69.26 billion.
+The Fund may continue to hold a company with a market capitalization that appreciates above or depreciates below the market capitalization threshold and thus may from time to time hold less than 80% of its net assets in equity securities of mid-cap companies.

 In managing the Fund's assets, the Adviser will follow a classic value strategy.
-The Fund's portfolio will generally consist of 40 to 90 stocks identified through a research-driven, bottom-up security selection process based on thorough fundamental research.
-The Fund seeks to invest in small-cap company stocks that, in the opinion of the Adviser, sell at a substantial discount to their intrinsic value but have solid long-term prospects.
-Though the Fund primarily invests in U.S. listed companies, it may also invest up to 20% of its net assets in shares of foreign securities, through American Depositary Receipts ("ADRs") or dollar-denominated foreign securities.
-The Fund's investments in foreign securities may include investments in emerging market securities.
+The Fund's portfolio will generally consist of 30 to 80 stocks identified through a research-driven, bottom-up security selection process based on thorough fundamental research.
+The Fund seeks to invest in mid cap company stocks that, in the opinion of the Adviser, sell at a substantial discount to their intrinsic value but have solid long-term prospects.
+Though the Fund primarily invests in U.S. listed companies, it may also invest up to 20% of its net assets in shares of foreign companies, through American Depositary Receipts ("ADRs") or dollar-denominated foreign securities.
+The Fund's investments in foreign securities may include investments in emerging markets securities.
 The Fund may also invest in real estate investment trusts ("REITs").
 The Fund may also invest up to 10% of its net assets in limited partnerships and master limited partnerships ("MLPs").
 From time to time, the Fund may invest, to a significant extent, in securities of companies in the same economic sector.
-As of February 28, 2023, 26.98% of the Fund's total investments were invested in the financial services sector and 27.55% of the Fund's total investments were invested in the industrial sector.
+As of February 28, 2023, 31.30% of the Fund's total investments were invested in the financial services sector.

-In evaluating an investment for purchase by the Small Cap Fund, the Adviser conducts a thorough fundamental assessment of the business, with a focus on those challenges that have created the value opportunity.
+In evaluating an investment for purchase by the Mid Cap Fund, the Adviser conducts a thorough fundamental assessment of the business, with a focus on those challenges that have created the value opportunity.
 The Adviser examines material issues that can influence the company's long-term performance and risk profile.
 As a part of this process, the Adviser speaks with competitors, customers, and suppliers; conducts field research such as site visits to plants, stores, or other facilities; analyzes the financials and public filings of the company and its competitors; focuses on the company's underlying financial condition and business prospects considering estimated earnings, economic conditions, degree of competitive or pricing pressures, the experience and competence of management; and integrates environmental, social and governance ("ESG") considerations, which can vary across companies and industries (ESG considerations may include, but are not limited to, environmental impact, corporate governance and ethical business practices).
 The Adviser believes that assessing the potential impact of ESG issues on a company is critical to the investment process, both in terms of downside risk analysis and assessing future earnings upside potential.